KaveIO/PhiK/README.rst

 C++ Extension
 -------------

-Phi_K contains an optional C++ extension to compute the significance matrix using the Patefield algorithm.
+Phi_K contains an optional C++ extension to compute the significance matrix using the `hypergeometric` method.

 Note that the PyPi distributed wheels contain a pre-build extension for Linux, MacOS and Windows.

 The setup will attempt to build and install the extension, if it fails it will install without the extension.
-Using the Patefield algorithm without the extension will trigger a NotImplementedError.
+Using the `hypergeometric` method without the extension will trigger a NotImplementedError.

 Compiler requirements through Pybind11: